asteriskfar/-literate-enigma/content/main/_index.md

 ## Who is behind Sigchain?

-Graham Munro and Jules McLachlan have been researching cryptocurrencies and monetary systems for more than five years.
-Since 2018, they have been developing and refining the conceptual basis of Sigchain, and in early 2019 they started designing the Sigchain transactional messaging schema.
-Over the past six months they have convened a small group of developers, designers and engineers, as they take steps towards creating the production ready Sigchain software platform.
+Our team been researching cryptocurrencies and monetary systems for more than five years.
+Since 2017 we have been developing and refining the conceptual basis of Sigchain and in early 2019 they started designing the Sigchain transactional messaging schema.
+Over the past six months we have built a team of developers, designers and engineers and have developed the Sigchain platform.
+This allows users to trade using the Sigchain digital wallet and payments platform.

-They have developed a relatively simple “reference implementation” of the Sigchain platform.
-This prototype allows users to trade between each other, and can issue, transfer and redeem units.
-The underlying platform is a distributed decentralised network protocol.

 ## What’s next for Sigchain?

-The immediate goal is to complete the Sigchain platform.
-This will make it possible to test the stability and robustness of Sigchain at scale and over a long time frame.
-We’ll explore the feasibility of new business opportunities such as a currency exchange etc.

 Our goal is to channel investor funds in two principal directions: firstly, to a team of developers working on the Sigchain platform, interface and modelling environment, and secondly, towards leaders in the open-source development communities that do much of the heavy lifting around ensuring the stability and robustness of the underlying decentralised network that Sigchain is based on.